 Charleston Tibetan Society (CTS) is a non-profit religious and educational organization with 501(c)(3) status.
-CTS was founded in 1994 with three missions: to increase the awareness of Tibet and its unique culture, to bring the major world religions together to make a more effective contribution to humanity and world peace and to raise funds, through various donations, to help Tibetan refugees living in India, Nepal and Bhutan.
+CTS was founded in 1994 with three missions: to increase the awareness of Tibet and its unique culture; to bring the major world religions together to make a more effective contribution to humanity and world peace; and to raise funds to help Tibetan refugees living in India, Nepal, and Bhutan.
 Under the auspices of CTS, we established a Dharma Center in 1998 and our sister Dharma Center in Columbia, SC in 2002.
-The purpose of opening the Dharma Centers is to meet the needs of the community for their fulfillment, growth and emotional and psychological well-being.
+The purpose of opening the Dharma Centers is to meet the needs of the community for their fulfillment, growth, and emotional and psychological well-being.
 Interest in Buddhism has grown in the past several years as those interested see the need to balance their life between spiritual awareness and external material sustenance.

-CTS and the Columbia Dharma Center offer teachings on Buddhist meditation, Psychology, Cosmology, Metaphysics, Emptiness and the Lam-Rim, the most concise introduction to Buddhism, as well as chanting and prayers.
-In addition, we currently hold one formal retreat per year in the fall.
+CTS and the Columbia Dharma Center offer teachings on Buddhist meditation, Psychology, Cosmology, Metaphysics, Emptiness, and the Lam-Rim, the most concise introduction to Buddhism, as well as chanting and prayers.
+In addition, we currently hold four formal retreats per year at our Radiant Mind Retreat Center.
 This is to improve the quality of group practice and is a skillful way to learn and share among Sangha members.

 At CTS, Geshe Dakpa Topgyal teaches both beginner and advanced courses in meditation, Buddhist philosophy and science in the same tradition as the Dalai Lama, on a weekly basis.
 Our teachings page has a complete listing of classes offered.

 spiritual director & current board members

 Geshe Dakpa Topgyal, Drepung Loseling Monastery and the Charleston Tibetan Society

 Kristin Hess, Secretary